7 reasons why you’re bloated

 How do you know if you are intolerant to a particular food?
 Keep a food diary for a week and monitor how you feel after every meal.
 When the week is up, go back through the diary and look at the times when you weren’t feeling so good after eating.
 Look at the meals you ate directly before this point, and see if there is a common offender.

 Once you have established the foods that you think are causing you problems, cut them out for two weeks to see if your symptoms improve.
 If they do, you have found the culprits!
-If not, you may have to start the process again.
+If not, start the process again.